kotcrab/vis-ui/README.md

 ![Screenshot](http://dl.kotcrab.pl/github/vis/vissceneeditor.png)

-It allows you to easily adjust position, scale and rotation of sprites or any other objects.
+It allows you to easily adjust position, scale and rotation of sprites or any other objects in game.
+Files are saved in json format.

 See wiki for more information on how to use it:
 [Usage](https://github.com/kotcrab/VisSceneEditor/wiki/Usage)